 - Handwritten welcome notes

 - Employee handbook, etc.

 This makes the new hires feel that they are truly a part of the organization.

-Office tour is one of the most essential things that you should do for a new employee.
+Office tour is one of the most essential things that to do if you want to make your new employees welcome at the workplace.
 You do not want them to be lost on their first day looking for the restroom, do you?